CattoFace/barrcodes/content/posts/aoc2024/day1.md

 ```
 Effectively what the parser does is:
 Iterate over the text, consuming `seperated_pair`s of 2 `u32`s separated by 3 spaces every time, and each pair is separated from the next using an optional line break.
-`debug_asser!` is only there to help the compiler understand the correct types for `it`, I could not find an easier way to get this code to compile.
+`debug_assert!` is only there to help the compiler understand the correct types for `it`, I could not find an easier way to get this code to compile.
 And the results:
 ```
 Day1 - Part1/nom  time:   [31.367 µs 31.411 µs 31.457 µs]